nathan-getchel/nathan-getchel.github.io/essays/final-project-idea.md

 ## Overview

 People who play board games know how hard it can be to find a group that consistently meets on time and stays together.
 Scheduling issues, flakey group members, and lack of communication are like a plague.
 Imagine if there were an easier way to find groups and scedule sessions!
-The tentatively named "Boardgame Coordinator" is a web application that would allow users to select their specific interests and see open groups whose interests match, with games like in-depth tabletop role-playing games to poker snd anything in between.
+The tentatively named "Boardgame Coordinator" is a web application that would allow users to select their specific interests and see open groups whose interests match, with games like in-depth tabletop role-playing games to poker and anything in between.

 ## Mockup Page Ideas